MrFriendCS/MrFriendCS.github.io/s1/S1-SDD-Morse/README.md

 ## Introduction

-This uses the micro:bit V2 to produce the dash and dot sounds, but will work on the micro:bit V1 without the sound.
+This code uses the micro:bit V2 to produce the Morse Code dash and dot sounds, but will work on the micro:bit V1 without the sounds.

 ## On start